If you could choose between olive oil and kitchen grease, which would you rather have on your salad?

 - Chicken fat

-However, good fats can be costly — too costly for some profit-first pet food companies to use in their products.
+In any case, good fats can be costly — too costly for use in many budget-minded products.

 - Dead, dying, diseased, or disabled farm animals